Jess625/Kickstarter_Campaign_Modeling/README.md

-** Notice: Github is not rendering my Jupyter Notebook file.
-In the meantime, please see the rendedred Notebook here:  https://nbviewer.jupyter.org/github/Jess625/Kickstarter_Campaign_Modeling/blob/main/Jupyter_Notebook.ipynb
+** Notice: Github does not render my Jupyter Notebook file in its entirety.
+For a more pleasant and complete rendered Notebook view, see here:  https://nbviewer.jupyter.org/github/Jess625/Kickstarter_Campaign_Modeling/blob/main/Jupyter_Notebook.ipynb

 # Kickstarter_Campaign_Modeling